 So instead of being frustrated with it for disrupting my work, now I see it as a reminder to care for myself.
 I would take a break.
 Do one of the things I mentioned above such as stand up and move or focus on my breathing, while waiting for my laptop to restart.

 Seize any opportunity to care for yourself.

 I’m not suggesting you don’t get your laptop fixed if it’s not working well.
-But any interruptions such as transport breakdown, a phone call, power shutdown, you can take this opportunity to care for yourself too.
+But any interruptions such as a transport breakdown, a phone call, a power shutdown, you can take this opportunity to care for yourself too.

 7. Let the first thing and last thing you do each day be for yourself.

-It’s important to begin and end each day with yourself.
+It’s important to begin and end each day by yourself.
 You don’t want to start your morning or end your day with work.
 Thinking about work for e.g. “What am I going to do tomorrow?
 How do I resolve the problem at work?
 Why am I not getting it?”

 Let sleep be sleep.

 You don’t have to find more time when you use your time for the right purpose.

 Leave the first three activities in the morning for yourself.
 15 minutes of reflection and gratitude in the morning doesn’t take too much of your time.
 Enjoy washing your face and brushing your teeth.
 Be present and immerse in the self-care process.
 Morning is not about rushing to work or thinking about what to do at work.